lingluanchen/awesome-swift/README.md

 * [OHHTTPStubs](https://github.com/AliSoftware/OHHTTPStubs) - A testing library designed to stub your network requests easily.
 * [PinpointKit](https://github.com/Lickability/PinpointKit) - Lets your testers and users send feedback with annotated screenshots and logs using a simple gesture.
 * [Quick](https://github.com/Quick/Quick) :penguin: - Quick is a behavior-driven development framework.
+* [Sizes](https://github.com/marcosgriselli/Sizes) - Test your app on different device and font sizes
 * [Spectre](https://github.com/kylef/Spectre) :penguin: - BDD Framework.
 * [SwiftCheck](https://github.com/typelift/SwiftCheck) - A testing library that automatically generates random data for testing program properties.
 * [UI Testing Cheat Sheet](https://github.com/joemasilotti/UI-Testing-Cheat-Sheet) - Answers to common "How do I test this with UI Testing?" questions with a working example app.